FieldCommGroup/HART-IP-Developer-Kit/README.md

 The two software modules are the:
-* **HART-IP Server \(hipserver\)** The hipserver component is essentially a HART-IP communication stack.
+* [**HART-IP Server \(hipserver\)**](https://github.com/FieldCommGroup/hipserver)  The hipserver component is essentially a HART-IP communication stack.
 It takes care of all HART-IP specific functions plus manages client subscriptions.
 The client subscriptions allow the hipserver to push the process and status data to client applications.
-* **Flow Device Application \(hipflowapp\)** The hipflowapp implements a complete flowmeter.
+* [**Flow Device Application \(hipflowapp\)**](https://github.com/FieldCommGroup/hipflowapp)  The hipflowapp implements a complete flowmeter.
 The HART-IP Developer kit includes an ADC/DAC board that provides the physical connection for the hipflowapp.
 Since the HART Application Layer is independent of the underlying communication media this also provides an example of a complete HART-enabled field device.

-These two software modules target operation under Ubuntu Linux and are each found in their own repository.
+These two software modules target operation under Ubuntu Linux and are each found in their own repository \([hipserver](https://github.com/FieldCommGroup/hipserver) and [hipflowapp](https://github.com/FieldCommGroup/hipflowapp)\).

 This kit provides a simple way to evaluate HART-IP operation and learn the details needed to implement it in a field device \(or even an I/O\).